apache/tomcat-tck/README.md

 This is a Maven project that can be used to run the refactored TCK (Jakarta 11 onwards) with Tomcat 11.

-At the moment, you will need to build the TCK locally (see below).
+At the moment, you will need to manually install the TCKs into your local Maven repository (see below).

 ### Running the EL TCK